Interest sessions take place on Friday, July 12 and Saturday, July 13, 2019. Specific dates and times will be confirmed in April.

 Aris Marton, Duke University

 Dwayne Atkins, Duke University

 Dining Services Role in Combating Food Insecurity

 Universities are dealing with an increasing focus on food insecurity on campus.
 This session will look at innovative ways NC State Dining is handling this issue without negatively impacting operations or the bottom line, by leveraging skills and assets that already exist in the dining team.
 This approach has helped NC State Dining serve the campus positively in the area of food insecurity, while using a business approach and working collaboratively with campus partners.

 Increasing Efficiency by Innovating with Rolled Omelets

 Optimizing operations and high quality engagement with students in dining halls is a top priority at all universities.
-Hear how the culinary team at Michigan State University partnered with a commodity board to ideate on and bring to life a rolled omelet station to increase throughput while retaining customization options for students and deliver on excellence in flavor and service.
+Hear how the culinary team at Michigan State University partnered with a commodity board to ideate and bring to life a rolled omelet station to increase throughput while retaining customization options for students and delivering on excellence in flavor and service.
 Participants will walk away from this session with a plan to execute a collaborative series of pop-up events (of any sort) on their campus with external support from a commodity board.

 Robert Danhi, American Egg Board

 Reaching New Heights in Construction Projects: Effective Planning and Cost Management

 Effective planning is essential in any renovation or construction project.
 This presentation will be a summary and discussion of different delivery methods for construction and the design-build process used for the latest renovation at Colorado State University.
 Participants will distinguish the various types of delivery methods for construction, synthesize methods for managing costs during a project, and developing a project plan/task list to assist in completing projects on time.
 The session will also discuss current trends in differing designs, giving participants many tools and ideas to utilize on their next construction project.